ARMmbed/mbed-os/TESTS/network/interface/README.md

 Running tests
 -------------

-When device is connected to network, or in case of wireless device near the access point.
+When device is connected to network, or if a wireless device is near the access point:

 ```.sh
 mbed test -n mbed-os-tests-network-interface